charakageethal/grammar2fix/README.md

 ./introclass_experiments.sh <<path to IntroClass>> ./codeflaws_experiments.sh <<path to Codeflaws>>
 ```
-The time taken for each script under our setup is as follows.
+The approximate time taken for each script under our setup is as follows.

 |Script|Time|
 |:------|:----|